How do I spot a pension scam?

 1. Early pension release scams

-Be extremely cautious of schemes promising to help you access your pension before age 55.
+Be extremely cautious of any scheme offering to help you release cash from your pension before your normal minimum pension age (NMPA), currently age 55 (increasing to age 57 from 6 April 2028, unless you have a protected pension age).
 Often called ‘pension liberation’ or ‘pension loans’, these schemes are almost always scams.

 While it’s not against the law to access a pension before the age of 55, doing so isn’t recommended.
 This is because HMRC charges up to 55% tax on the amount you request to withdraw early, significantly impacting how much of your pension you’ll end up receiving.
 An early withdrawal means you could risk running out of money before retirement and having to work for longer to save more into your pension.